simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 > **Tip:** Non-EU businesses should carefully assess their data processing activities to determine if they fall within the scope of GDPR.
 Seeking legal advice can help clarify any uncertainties and ensure compliance.

 Non-EU businesses must understand that GDPR has a broad reach and applies to various scenarios, including offering goods or services to individuals in the EU or monitoring their behavior.
-It is essential to identify and protect personal data, regardless of its format or location, to comply with GDPR requirements.
+You need to identify and protect personal data, regardless of its format or location, to comply with GDPR requirements.
 Seeking legal guidance and conducting thorough data assessments are crucial steps in achieving compliance.

 Compliance Requirements for Non-EU Businesses
 ---------------------------------------------